 "People forget, you see.
 Especially the young.
 I have to do what I can to keep these memories alive".

 Quote by Maria Altmann (Helen Mirren)

 For her cause, she commissions the young lawyer and family friend Randy Schoenberg (Ryan Reynolds).
 When in Vienna, the duo also gets help from the Austrian lawyer and journalist Hubertus Czernin (Daniel Brühl).

-But the government of Austria, mainly represented by a man called Toman (Justus von Dohnányi) of the Belvedere Gallery, proves to be a particularly tough cookie.
+But the government of Austria, mainly represented by a man called Toman (Justus von Dohnányi) proves to be a particularly tough cookie.
 Plus, revisiting her former hometown Vienna doesn’t only bring back happy memories for Altmann…